 Why Cabbage Is Not Forming Heads:

-Followings are some of the main reasons why your cabbage is not forming head:
+Followings are some of the main reasons why your cabbage is not forming a head:

 Hot Weather:

-Cabbage is a cool-weather crop and they need the cool temperature to form heads.
-If the weather is getting warm the cabbage will stop growing and the head formation will also be disturbed.
+Cabbage is a cool-weather crop, and it needs the cool temperature to form heads.
+If the weather is getting warm, the cabbage will stop growing, and the head formation will also be disturbed.
 Anything below 80 deg F and your plant will continue to form the head.

-On the other hand too cold temperature can also hamper the head formation in cabbage plants.
-If very cold temperature remains for an extended period the plant will become dormant.
+On the other hand, too cold a temperature can also hamper the head formation in cabbage plants.
+If a very cold temperature remains for an extended period, the plant will become dormant.
 Frost can also damage cabbage leaves.

 Not Getting Enough Nitrogen:

-Nitrogen is one of the 3 most important nutrients of a plant.
+Nitrogen is one of the 3 most important nutrients for a plant.
 It is essential for forming leaves and other parts.
-Just like any other members of the brassica family cabbages are heavy feeders.
-As a result, the soil needs to be well fertile.
-If your soil isn’t able to provide enough nitrogen to the plant, it will not form the head.
+Just like any other members of the brassica family, cabbages are heavy feeders.
+As a result, the soil needs to be well-fertilized.
+If your soil isn’t able to provide enough nitrogen to the plant, it will not form a head.

 Too Much Fertilizer:

 On the flip side, too much fertilizer can also harm your plant.
-Too much nitrogen can result in extensive growth of the leaves but stops head formation.
-When you see the head is starting to form stop adding more fertilizer to the soil.
+Too much nitrogen can result in extensive growth of the leaves, but it stops head formation.
+When you see the head is starting to form, stop adding more fertilizer to the soil.

 Problem with Watering Your Cabbage Plant:

-To form heads, cabbage needs lots of water.
+To form heads, cabbage needs a lot of water.
 Inconsistent watering can really damage the head formation process.
 Poor watering can make a cabbage head bitter, smaller, poorly textured, or can totally stop the head formation process.

 Overcrowding: